-So we have another year of A-level results and another year of feverish travel planning as another year's worth of British students decide to take a gap year before hitting university.
-You’d be mad not to be fitting in a Southeast Asia sojourn as a part of your journey, so here’s some advice to get the most out of your time here—and perhaps find somewhere you’d not heard of before.
+You’d be mad not to be fitting in a sojourn in the region as a part of your journey, so here’s some advice to get the most out of your time here—and perhaps find somewhere you’d not heard of before.

-Some find it dificult to look past Angkor Wat when it comes to Cambodia, but the capital Phnom Penh and stunning island of Koh Rong are both must-sees.
-Give each at least three days and don’t be surprised when you end up doubling your time in each.
+Some find it difficult to look past Angkor Wat when it comes to Cambodia, but the capital Phnom Penh and the stunning islands off the south coast are both must-sees.
+Give each at least three days and don’t be surprised when you end up doubling your time—especially on the islands.

 Highlight: Sunset cruise in Phnom Penh, slow days on the beach on Koh Rong.

 The Gilis are just about the least Indonesian destination in Indonesia, but they’re popular for a reason.
-They’re very beautiful, moderately affordable and the snorkelling is great.
-Just remember there are actually three and allow an extra week to get off Trawangan, the main island of the three Gilis, and explore more of Lombok—or somewhere else.
+They’re beautiful, moderately affordable and the snorkelling is great.
+Just remember that there thousands of other islands in Indonesia.
+Allow an extra week to get off Trawangan, the main island of the three Gilis, and explore more of Lombok—or somewhere else.

-Lowpoint: The drugs freely available on Gili T are actually illegal and Indonesia enforces harsh penalties for drug use and trafficking—don’t take anything off the island with you.
+Lowpoint: The drugs freely available on Gili T are illegal.
+Indonesia enforces harsh penalties for both drug use and trafficking—don’t take anything off the island with you.
 Watch out for fake liquor that can literally blind or even kill you.

 Highlight: Boating through Konglor cave

 The Malaysian capital is much more than you may expect and the backpacker quarter is slowly lifting its game.
-While you're there be sure to visit Batu Caves, but further afield don’t miss Georgetown on Penang -- give it four days and allow for putting on a few extra kilos as the food is close to the best in the world.
+Be sure to visit Batu Caves, but further afield, don’t miss Georgetown on Penang—give it four days and allow for putting on a few extra kilos, as the food is close to the best in the world.
 Want to dive?
 Hit the Perhentians.
 Love wildlife?
 Head straight to Sabah State on Borneo.

 Highlight: Street food in both cities.

-Book beds in advance… eat in hawker stalls
+Book beds in advance, and eat in hawker centres.

-People get put off Singapore because of the cost, but plenty of things to do are free, including loads of museums and even a bunch of islands to explore—we’re big fans of Pulau Ubin.
-Stay longer than a night, but book your accommodation in advance -- the best hostels in Singapore fill up fast.
+People get put off Singapore because of the cost, but plenty of things to do are free, including loads of museums, and there are even a bunch of small islands to explore—we’re big fans of Pulau Ubin.
+Stay longer than a night, but book your accommodation in advance—the best hostels in Singapore fill up fast.
 And learn to use the bus system—your wallet will thank you.

 Highlight: Hawker food.